 While dressing up for work, we want to look sharp and neat.
 A flowy dupatta might be a little distracting at the office.
 A good idea would be the opt for a sherwani style kurta that looks formal and perfect for office and does not require you to wear a dupatta.
 Choose kurtas with neat mandarin collars or a modern Peter-pan collar to keep your look fresh as well as formal.

 There is no doubt Indian jewellery looks grand and gorgeous.
-The traditional Indian jhumkas and neckpieces are often adorned with multiple layers of metal or beads.
+The traditional Indian Jhumkas and neckpieces are often adorned with multiple layers of metal or beads.
 Choose small earrings or studs that do not attract a lot of attention.
-If you are already wearing something that has prints or a lot of detailing, always remember to go easy on the accessories.
+If you are already wearing something that has prints or a lot of details, always remember to go easy on the accessories.

 A traditional Bandhgala jacket is the perfect Indian office wear item.
-Wear these jackets over a fitted kurti or a long kurta to add some structure to your ensemble.
-You have the freedom to choose from the number of different styles they come in - quarter sleeves, full length sleeves or sleeveless.
-They come in longer lengths which is best suited if you want to wear ethnic in winter.
+Wear these jackets over a fitted Kurti or a long kurta to add some structure to your ensemble.
+You have the freedom to choose from the number of different styles they come in - quarter sleeves, full-length sleeves or sleeveless.
+They come in longer lengths which are best suited if you want to wear ethnic in winter.
 Opt for neutral hues if you are going for a longer Bandhgala jacket for work.

 Nothing looks as beautiful as the saree when it comes to traditional Indian wear.
 It can, however, be a little hard to manage if you have a long day at the office.
 When it comes to picking the right saree for work, make sure you pay attention to the choice of fabric.
 Georgette or crepe sarees are always a safer choice as they are lightweight and do not wrinkle easily.
 Wear blouses with more coverage.
 You can replace the blouse with a full sleeve or collared cropped tops to add some fun whilst looking elegant and formal.

 The best thing about Indian wear is that you can mix it up with your western wear and still look desi.
-Pair a kurti with cigarette pants or palazzos and pumps or throw on a sleek blazer on top of your saree.
+Pair a Kurti with cigarette pants or palazzos and pumps or throw on a sleek blazer on top of your saree.
 Indian wear blends beautifully with formal western wear.
-Experiment away and you will have a number or outfit ideas to choose from.
+Experiment away and you will have a number of outfit ideas to choose from.